KordingLab/Neural_Decoding/README.md

 Here we provide a basic example where we are using a LSTM decoder. <br>
 For this example we assume we have already loaded matrices:
- - "neural_data": a matrix of size "number of time bins" x "number of neurons," where each entry is the firing rate of a given neuron in a given time bin.
+ - "neural_data": a matrix of size "total number of time bins" x "number of neurons," where each entry is the firing rate of a given neuron in a given time bin.
- - "y": the output variable that you are decoding (e.g. velocity), and is a matrix of size "number of time bins" x "number of features you are decoding."  <br>
+ - "y": the output variable that you are decoding (e.g. velocity), and is a matrix of size "total number of time bins" x "number of features you are decoding."  <br>

 We have provided a jupyter notebook, "Example_format_data" with an example of how to get Matlab data into this format.
 <br>